DadSchoorse/vkBasalt/README.md

 * `/etc/vkBasalt.conf`
 * `/etc/vkBasalt/vkBasalt.conf`
 * `/usr/share/vkBasalt/vkBasalt.conf`
-* A file set with the environment variable`VKBASALT_CONFIG_FILE=/path/to/vkBasalt.conf`
+* A file set with the environment variable `VKBASALT_CONFIG_FILE=/path/to/vkBasalt.conf`
 * `vkBasalt.conf` in the game's working directory

-You can create a file named `vkBasalt.conf` in the game's working directory and change the values there if you want to make changes for one game only.
+You can create a file named `vkBasalt.conf` in the game's working directory and change the values there if you want to make changes for only one game.

 ### ReShade FX shaders
 You need to set `reshadeTexturePath` and `reshadeIncludePath` to the matching directories from the repository to run ReShade FX shaders, e.g., shaders from the [ReShade repository](https://github.com/crosire/reshade-shaders).
 You need to set a custom effect name to the shader path then add that effect name to `effects` like every other effect to use a specific shader.